databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_getsubdataset(tile, name)

-    Returns the subdataset of the raster tile with a given name.
+    Returns the subdataset of the tile tile with a given name.

-    :param tile: A column containing the raster tile.
+    :param tile: A column containing the tile tile.
     :type tile: Column (RasterTileType)
     :param name: A column containing the name of the subdataset to return.
     :type name: Column (StringType)